wdv4758h/pypy-extradoc/blog/draft/coverage.rst

 So how'd we do it?
 Previously, using ``sys.settrace()`` (which ``coverage.py`` uses under the hood) disabled the JIT.
-Except it didn't just disable the JIT, it did it in a particularly insidious way, the JIT had no idea it was being disabled!
+Except it didn't just disable the JIT, it did it in a particularly insidious way — the JIT had no idea it was being disabled!

 Instead, every time PyPy discovered one of your functions was a hotspot, it